 The principle of extending our educational reach and making our expertise and facilities available to people in the local community is an important one for independent boarding schools.
 It enables us to build stronger relationships with those we live and work alongside.Most independent schools have close relationships with neighbouring state schools and the wider community.

-Activity generally falls into two categories – outreach, which involves activities for local primary schools, and community service, which focuses on pupil-led activities and public events.
+Activity at Dautnsey’s generally falls into two categories – outreach, which involves activities for local primary schools, and community service, which focuses on pupil-led activities and public events.

 Another outreach programme involves design technology.
 Year 6 primary school pupils come to the school in the summer term to design and make a clock, which they then take home, while Dauntsey’s pupils visit local schools to help out.